Music of Star Wars: Performance

-Williams re-recorded some of his suites from the first trilogy with the Skywalker Symphony Orchestra as an album.
+In 1990, Williams re-recorded some of his suites from the first trilogy with the Skywalker Symphony Orchestra as an album.
 Several of his later themes were released as singles and music videos, and were later released a collection of suites from the six films as a compilation that played to a series of clips from the films, with sparse dialogue and sound effects.
 These became the basis for a series of hour-long concerts which featured Star Wars music to images from the films, Star Wars: In Concert, which took place in 2009 and 2010.
 First performed in London, it went on to tour across the United States and Canada, last playing in London, Ontario, Canada on July 25, 2010.

 The scores of the first trilogy (in the form of its Blu-Ray release) and The Force Awakens are performed as Live to Projection concerts, but with greatly reduced forces.
 The performances follow the music of the finished film, with some of the music looped, tracked or omitted entirely, and do not feature any of the diegetic pieces and often omit the choral parts.

 Orchestration

-John Williams sketched the score for his various orchestrations and wrote the music for a full symphony orchestra (ranging from 79 to 113 players overall (Note: Episode III required 109 players (not including the conductor) due to expanded string and percussion sections.)
+John Williams sketched the score for his various orchestrations and wrote the music for a full symphony orchestra (ranging from 79 to 113 players overall (Note: Episode III required 109 players (not including the conductor) due to the fuller string and percussion sections.)